fsmithus/DevelopDataProducts-Project/USPopulation.md

 ========================================================

-Uses maps package draws choropleth maps.
+Uses maps package to draw choropleth maps.

 - Drawn in R
 - Colored by population
 - Darker colors for higher populations
-- Relative populations are obvious
+- Relative populations are visually obvious

 ***